-Radiotherapy staff are committed to providing safe services to cancer patients and must be protected against COVID-19 at all times (Belkacemi et al. 2020).
-There is evidence showing that more than 3,300 healthcare workers in China have been infected as of March 2020 (Lancet 2020).
+Radiotherapy staff are committed to providing safe services to cancer patients and must be protected against COVID-19 at all times [8].
+There is evidence showing that more than 3,300 healthcare workers in China have been infected as of March 2020 [25].
 Recognising that transmission occurs via symptomatic and asymptomatic individuals, preparation and protection are especially important.
-Effective protection of radiotherapy staff is likely to be dependent on a combination of special training on infection control, availability and proper use of PPE, provision of safe air (good ventilation) and administrative controls, such triage systems to identify, isolate, investigate and effectively manage individuals who may present COVID-19 symptoms.
-Developing and implementing evidence-based COVID-19 control policies and procedures provide guidance for reducing the risk of transmission of COVID-19 in the radiotherapy setting (Simcock et al. 2020).
+Effective protection of radiotherapy staff is likely to be dependent on a combination of special training on infection control, availability and proper use of PPE, provision of safe air (good ventilation) and administrative controls, such as triage systems to identify, isolate, investigate and effectively manage individuals who may present COVID-19 symptoms.
+Developing and implementing evidence-based COVID-19 control policies and procedures provide guidance for reducing the risk of transmission of COVID-19 in the radiotherapy setting [6].
 To protect staff, cancer patients and their families, radiotherapy leaders have both administrative and supervisory responsibilities to periodically evaluate and revise COVID-19 infection control policies and procedures.
-The review shows that a radiotherapy centre COVID-19 infection control policy ideally needs to update cleaning and disinfection procedures and outline arrangements for isolating and transferring suspected cases to a dedicated COVID-19 facility for further investigation and management, so patients with COVID-19 do not infect others.
+The review shows that a radiotherapy centre COVID-19 infection control policy ideally needs to update cleaning and disinfection procedures and outline arrangements for isolating and transferring suspected cases to a dedicated COVID-19 facility for further investigation and management, so patients with CO-VID-19 do not infect others.

 In many LMICs, cancer patients and their accompanying carers are required to wear facemasks when entering a radiotherapy centre to provide additional protection when needed.
 However, it presents additional communication challenges for both staff and cancer patients.
-Radiotherapy leaders taking advantage of technology, such as speech applications on smartphones can help address communication challenges.
+Radiotherapy leaders taking advantage of technology, such as speech applications on smartphones, can help address communication challenges.
 As COVID-19 spreads globally, demand for PPE has increased creating shortage problems.
-It is estimated that the need for surgical masks, gloves and face shields could reach 2.2 billion, 1.1 billion and 8.8 million respectively through the end of 2020 (UNICEF 2020).
-Other studies have shown that adequate production and distribution of PPE are crucial to caring for patients during COVID-19 pandemic (Ranney, Griffeth & Jha 2020; Rowan & Laffey 2020).
+It is estimated that the need for surgical masks, gloves and face shields could reach 2.2 billion, 1.1 billion and 8.8 million, respectively, through the end of 2020 (UNICEF 2020 [26]).
+Other studies have shown that adequate production and distribution of PPE are crucial to caring for patients during COVID-19 pandemic [27, 28].
 Our review supports those findings.
 For example, to optimise the supply of PPE, radiotherapy centres in LMICs could implement strategies such as: creating partnerships with not-for-profit organisations and/or national coalition of centres in cancer care; training staff on PPE donning and doffing procedures; storing PPE in secured and monitored locations; providing facemasks to patients at the entrance; ensuring extended use of facemasks; and limiting face-to-face contact by maximising the use of telehealth.

 Findings from the review suggest that the emergence of COVID-19 has caused a rapid adoption of telehealth in radiotherapy services, with no information on sustainability.
-This finding is consistent with previous studies, which recommend careful planning, implementation and evaluation to ensure equity and sustainability of telehealth after the COVID-19 crisis (Fryer et al. 2020; Monaghesh & Hajizadeh 2020).
+This finding is consistent with previous studies, which recommend careful planning, implementation and evaluation to ensure equity and sustainability of telehealth after the COVID-19 crisis [29, 30].
 Telehealth in radiotherapy services helps maintain physical distancing.
 New cancer patient consultations, multidisciplinary team meetings and follow-up are made possible through telehealth.
-If telehealth is to have significant impact in radiotherapy services in LMICs, leaders need to: develop education and training for cancer patients to acquire the requisite digital skills; advocate for free or less expensive internet service charges; secure funding to expand and sustain telehealth; and identify cancer patients who are unable to engage in video follow-up due to lack of device (Nouri et al. 2020).
+If telehealth is to have significant impact in radiotherapy services in LMICs, leaders need to: develop education and training for cancer patients to acquire the requisite digital skills; advocate for free or less expensive internet service charges; secure funding to expand and sustain telehealth; and identify cancer patients who are unable to engage in video follow-up due to the lack of device [31].